PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

 Take An Alaska Air Service Bear Viewing Trip

-The guides of Alaska Air Service specialize in flying visitors to Lake Clark National Park, which has some of the best bear-viewing destinations in all of Alaska.
+The guides of Alaska Air Service bear viewing trips specialize in flying visitors to Lake Clark National Park, which has some of the best bear viewing destinations in all of Alaska.
 Lake Clark National Park and Preserve offers world-class bear viewing opportunities on the coast, where brown bears congregate in high numbers to feed.

 Once you arrive at the park, you'll land on a beach or in the grasslands - your first stop to watch bears in their natural habitat.
 The plentiful food in this park attracts the grizzly bears, and this location is the perfect spot to watch them as they graze on sedge grass, dig for clams, or catch spawning salmon.
 With all of the food available to them, the bears are relaxed and tolerant of one another - and humans - which makes bear viewing in this location a truly special experience.